 The 2-degree Field Lensing Survey

-Breaking news, November 2017: our redshift catalogues are now publicly-available via the "Data Release" tab on the left.
+Our redshift catalogues are publicly-available via the "Data Release" tab on the left.

 The 2dFLenS sample consists of 70,079 redshifts, including 40,531 Luminous Red Galaxies spanning redshift range z < 0.9, and 28,269 redshifts which form a magnitude-limited nearly-complete sub-sample in the magnitude range 17 < r < 19.5.
 Further key statistics are collected in the table below.
 For more details, please refer to the 2dFLenS survey paper (Blake et al. 2016, MNRAS, 462, 4240).